The Relativistic Transactional Interpretation: Immune to the Maudlin Challenge: Applicability of the `offer wave' concept

 At this point the relevance for the Maudlin challenge is already evident: the latter proposes a `slow-moving quantum' subject to contingent absorption.
-The `slow-moving quantum' cannot be anything other than a field excitation for a quantum with nonvanishing mass if it is to constitute an offer wave, so an atom cannot instantiate the experiment.
-In any case, in the possibilist ontology, OW do not propagate within spacetime at subluminal speeds: they are phase waves, as opposed to group waves.
-It is only the actualized quantum that propagates at the subluminal group wave velocity--that in itself nullifies the Maudlin challenge.
-But suppose we overlook that point for now.
+The `slow-moving quantum' cannot be anything other than a field excitation for a quantum with nonvanishing mass if it is to be eligible for `offer wave' status, so an atom cannot instantiate the experiment.
 In order to obtain an offer corresponding to a subluminal quantum, one must use a matter field, such as the Dirac field.
-The latter will be a source of bosonic fields, which brings us to the second important point: the asymmetry between field sources and their generated fields gives rise to a situation in which a field source participates in transactions only indirectly, by way of its emitted field.
+But the latter will be a source of bosonic fields--i.e., an emitter/absorber, which brings us to the second important point: the asymmetry between field sources and their generated fields gives rise to a situation in which a field source participates in transactions indirectly, by way of its emitted field.
+Thus, it turns out that even a fermionic field excitation does not really count as an `offer wave', if by that, we mean something that requires its own matching confirmation wave in order to be detected.
+In what follows, we consider this issue in further detail.